ytarazona/scikit-eo/paper/paper.md

 ### **scikit-eo** as open source tool:

-**scikit-eo** integrates most of the popular open source python libraries from the so-called geo-python stack for remote sensing (e.g,. (numpy)[https://numpy.org/], (pandas)[https://pandas.pydata.org/], (rasterio)[https://rasterio.readthedocs.io/en/stable/] and few more) to extent and create a centralise package for advanced spatial analysis of remotely sensed data.
-As open source software keep transforming the landscape of scientific research, enabling collaboration, reproducibility, transparency **scikit-eo** was specifically developed as an open source tool.
-The package provides researchers and developers with a free, scalable, and community-driven platform to process, analyze, and visualize satellite imagery, built upon the most popular python libraries, but centralizes the use of multiple functions for classification and mapping land cover
+As open source software keep transforming the landscape of scientific research [@Community2019], enabling collaboration, reproducibility, transparency **scikit-eo** was specifically developed as an open source tool. **scikit-eo** integrates most of the popular open source python libraries from the so-called geo-python stack for remote sensing (e.g,. (numpy)[https://numpy.org/], (pandas)[https://pandas.pydata.org/], (rasterio)[https://rasterio.readthedocs.io/en/stable/] and few more) to extent and create a centralise package for advanced spatial analysis of remotely sensed data.
+The package provides researchers and developers with a free, scalable, and community-driven platform to process, analyze, and visualize satellite imagery more specifically , built upon the most popular python libraries, but centralizes the use of multiple functions for classification and mapping land cover.

 # Functionalities